How many mulligans will Warren get?

 Poll: Two-thirds say Trump acted inappropriately - Fox News: “Nearly half of voters want President Trump impeached and removed from office, according to a new Fox News Poll.
 In addition, 6-in-10 believe the president did ask foreign leaders to investigate political opponents -- and two-thirds say that action is inappropriate.
 Forty-nine percent want Trump impeached and removed from office, 4 percent say he should be impeached but not removed, and 41 percent oppose impeaching Trump.
 That’s about where things stood in early October, when 51 percent said impeach/remove, 4 percent impeach/don’t remove, and 40 percent opposed altogether.
 The two-point dip in support for impeachment comes from a 5-point decline among Republicans, as 8 percent favor impeachment now, compared to 13 percent in early October.

-Continetti: Trump has to choose between the circus and the White House -NYT: “Mr. Trump’s problem is that he can’t win re-election on Republican votes alone.
+Continetti: Trump has to choose between the circus and the White House - NYT: “Mr. Trump’s problem is that he can’t win re-election on Republican votes alone.
 He needs independents.
 He has won their votes before — in 2016 — but he has a lot of work to do if he wants to regain their support.
 He has the material for a strong campaign.
 He just needs to grasp it.
 Does he have the self-discipline required to pull off the job? … Mr. Trump’s temperament and erratic, confrontational style are part of the reason voters do not like him. … Mr. Trump has two ways he could regain his standing among independents and win over undecided voters.
 He can pray that Democrats nominate a candidate whose personality and policies independents find more unappealing than his own.
 Or he can modify the way he comports himself in public.
 It is telling that the least likely option is the one within Mr. Trump’s control.”

 Impeachment pressure builds on Susan Collins - Politico: “Shortly after she became one of just five Republican senators to vote to acquit President Bill Clinton on both charges of impeachment, Susan Collins returned [and] Maine Republicans did not exactly roll out the welcome mat. … Twenty years later as she prepares to take Donald Trump’s presidency in her hands… If she votes to acquit the president, the state’s resurgent Democratic Party and its national allies are likely to clobber her as out of step with the state’s light blue hue.
 And if she votes to remove Trump from office after a Senate trial, she’ll risk dampening support from the conservative base and raising the ire of the president himself.
 Still, impeachment also offers an opportunity for Collins to emphasize her independence at a time of deep polarization and a crucial moment in history. … [N]o one has a more wrenching confluence of politics, personal brand and principles to consider than Maine’s senior senator.”